Title Insurance Protects Your Biggest Investment

 For a modest, one-time title insurance premium, you will receive continuous title insurance protection equal to the purchase price of the property or its current market value.

-The title insurance company performs an extensive search on the title history of the property.
-Through its research, the title insurance company can almost always identify any title problems that may arise and have these problems cleared-up before you close on the property.
+The title insurance company searches the title history of the property.
+The title company can almost always find any title problems that may arise and clear up these problems prior to closing.

-Real Estate law is extraordinarily complex.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Your owner's policy will describe the property and outline the limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Title insurance usually covers:

 • Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title company will defend the title and will cost you nothing.
+If this happens, the title insurance company will defend your title and will cost you nothing.

 Got a Question?